Godrej Consumer Products: Sales and distribution network

 GCPL has a widespread distribution network across India.
 It makes sales in both urban and rural markets, enabling it to benefit from the opportunities in both segments.
 It has a sales team of over 250 staff spread across the country.
 It has a network of 33 C&F agents and as on 29 February 2008.
 It had 1,247 distributors, 142 super stockists and 3,175 sub stockists to support the sales team in India.
 Its distributors and sub stockists cover around 650,000 retailers in India.

 GCPL has linked its major distributors in India through a system called 'Sampark', a collaborative planning, forecasting and replenishment system with its ERP system leading to reduced inventory levels.

 Research and development

-GCPL's R&D departments focus on developing new products, standardising new analytical methods and finding cheaper and more abundant alternatives to key raw materials.
-Through this research and development centre, GCPL continuously interact with consumers to obtain feedback on its products and information obtained is leveraged to complement new product development activities.
-The Godrej Research & Development Centre is recognised by the Department of Science and Technology, New Delhi.
+GCPL's R&D department develops new products, standardizes analytical methods, and sources affordable alternatives for key raw materials.
+By continuously gathering consumer feedback, the team informs and enhances product development.
+The facility holds official recognition from New Delhi's Department of Science and Technology.